 Condomunity: How did you hit upon the idea to develop a spray-on condom?

 Jan Krause: It was a direct result of my vision to develop the perfect condom for men.
 Perfect means that the condom has a neat fit, sits comfortably, can barely be felt and still is very safe.
 On doing my speeches and talking to students and sexual consultants, I was once asked why there was no condom that fits the man and not the other way round.
 All these thoughts finally led to the idea of the spray-on condom.

 Condomunity: What challenges or problems did you encounter with this technique?

-In a nutshell: with the current technical possibilities available, the spray-on condom sadly cannot be realised.
+In a nutshell: with the current technical possibilities available, the spray-on condom sadly cannot be realized.
 Such a product is yet to be put into practice.

 Condomunity: Has the concept been changed over time?

 Jan Krause: The concept has had three different phases so far, starting off with the idea mentioned earlier: how can you develop a condom that fits perfectly?
 My early steps were to experiment with a technique similar to that of the spray-on plaster, but it didn’t work.
-What followed was the idea with the chamber, received very favourably by the press.
-In this second phase, however, we realised that it wasn’t going to work.
+What followed was the idea of the chamber, received very favorably by the press.
+In this second phase, however, we realized that it wasn’t going to work.

 We have therefore now embarked on a third phase where we are experimenting with an under-pressure technique.
 But presently I am more focused on other issues.

 Condomunity: Could you tell us more about this under-pressure technique?

 Jan Krause: I can’t tell you any more about it at the moment, I’m afraid.